Price's Bush Tramway: History

 Price's Bush was an area owned and milled by Thomas Price (1838–1906), who owned milling operations in Lower Hutt and Petone.
-It lay in the upper reaches of the Hutt Valley to Waikanae on the Kapiti Coast in a rugged hill country.
+It lay in the upper reaches of the Hutt Valley to Waikanae on the Kāpiti Coast in a rugged hill country.

 The tramway had wooden rails with a track gauge of 3+1/2 or 4 ft equal to that of the main line or Wellington tram respectively.
 Between the two rails, on which the wheels ran, there was a raised wooden rail.
 This was used for braking the loaden trucks downhill, as known from the Fell mountain railway system on the Rimutaka Incline.